lpodo/portfolio2/README.md

 ### Archive portfolios

 Archive portfolios store closed positions for historical tracking.
 Accessed via the **ARCHIVE** tab in the portfolio switcher.

-**Key differences from regular portfolios:**
+Two kinds — **stock archives** and **bond archives** — appear in the same tab, listed separately, then cash portfolios at the bottom.

+**Common properties:**

-- No Refresh button — all positions are static (sold).
+- No Refresh button — all positions are static (closed).
-- Dropdown menu has P&L and WEIGHTS only (no MARKET view).
-- All positions are created in sold status; CURRENT (sell price) is required on add.
-- Archive portfolios are excluded from the main Summary and from Refresh All.
+- Excluded from the main Σ SUMMARY and from Refresh All.

-**Creating an archive portfolio:** switch to the ARCHIVE tab and use the add form (no INDEX/REGULAR radio — always creates an archive portfolio).

-**Archiving a regular portfolio:** click ⊟ next to the portfolio name.
-Only available when **all** positions are sold.

-**Archive Summary:** Σ SUMMARY at the bottom of the ARCHIVE tab.
+- Have a dedicated Σ SUMMARY at the bottom of the ARCHIVE tab.
 Same calculation as the main Summary — values in native currency, totals in USD with live FX conversion.

+**Stock archives:**

+- Dropdown menu has P&L and WEIGHTS only (no MARKET, CHART, ANALYTICS, FUNDAMENTALS, ALERTS).
+- Positions are created in sold status; CURRENT (sell price) is required on add.
+- Populated either by adding sold positions directly, or by moving sold positions in via the ⊟ button.

+**Bond archives:**

+- Show closed bond positions: sold bonds (with sell date, sell clean price, sell accrued interest) and matured bonds.
+- Populated by moving sold or matured bonds in via the ⊟ button — they don't accept direct position add.

+**Creating an archive portfolio:** switch to the ARCHIVE tab and use the add form.
+A **STOCK ARCHIVE / BOND ARCHIVE** radio selects the type.

+**Archiving an entire active portfolio (stocks only):** click ⊟ next to the portfolio name in the STOCKS tab.
+Only available when **all** positions are sold; the portfolio itself moves to the ARCHIVE tab.

 ## Positions